 But even with those drawbacks in mind, checking for PAO symbols can help a lot when you’re cleaning out your cosmetics collection for the new year.
 If you’ve never looked for this symbol before, you might be shocked to discover just how many products are past their expiration dates!

 For those who use a lot of beauty products, it may help to jot down the date when you first open a new item, especially if it’s something rarely used—like a statement lip color.
 That way, you’ll be able to tell exactly when it’s reached the PAO date.
-Keeping your beauty stash fresh and safe for your face is one New Year’s resolution that’s definitely worth keeping.
+Keeping your beauty stash fresh and safe for your face is a lot easier if you note the date and follow the PAO guideline.